 When to Seek Couples Counseling

 Couples counseling can help you and your partner improve communication, reconnect with each other, and recognize your shared values.
 You shouldn’t wait until your relationship is in serious trouble before seeking help.
-Couples counseling can be beneficial, but it is far more effective when implemented in the early stages of conflict.
-You can find a couples therapist that matches your needs from an online therapist directory.
+There are online couples therapy and coaching programs, like Our Ritual and Our Relationship, or you can find a local couples therapist that matches your needs from a therapist directory.

 When to Break Up